Houdini 20.5 Reference

 You can reference context option values in expressions using @name.
 For example, if you create an option with the internal name render_quality, you could set the Quality parameter of your main render node to @render_quality and the Quality of a preview render node to @render_quality / 2.

-Context options are saved with the HIP file.
-A newly created HIP file has no context options.
+Additional context options are saved with the HIP file.
+A newly created HIP file has no context options aside from the automatic ones.
 If you always want to start new files with a default set of context options, you can export|#hom] the context options as a JSON file and import them in the 456.py HIP file creation script.

 Context option editor